sanying123/documentation/using-ocular/installation.md

-# Installation

-This section describes how to install Ocular.
-Once you have installed it, proceed with [Getting started](https://docs.shiftleft.io/ocular/getting-started).

-# Prerequisites

-Ocular runs on top of the Java virtual machine.
-Please make sure you have a Java Runtime Environment >= 1.8 installed.

-# Instructions
+# Installing ShiftLeft Ocular

+Before installing ShiftLeft Ocular, make sure you have [met all requirements](../introduction/requirements).

 Begin by decompressing the provided ZIP file `ocular-distribution.zip`.
-This will create the directory `ocular-distribution`.
+This creates the directory `ocular-distribution`.

 ```bash
 unzip ocular-distribution.zip